firebelley/godot-export/README.md

 - `generate_release_notes` default `false`
   - If release notes should be automatically generated based on commit history.
 The generated notes will be added as the body of the release.
   - **Note**: This input is only used when `create_release` is `true`.
+  - **Note**: When using the GitHub checkout action, ensure you are fetching the entire project history by including `fetch-depth: 0`.
+See the example workflow configuration for more context.
 - `relative_export_path` default `''`
   - If provided, exports will be moved to this directory relative to the root of the Git repository.
 - `update_windows_icons` default `false`